+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Move Unitedhttp://www.disabledsportsusa.org/sport/kayaking/ to find out about inclusion in kayaking.
+Visit Move United to learn about inclusion in kayaking and water safety for children with special needs.